Ramox7171/Ramox-Retro-Calc/README.md

 Welcome to the Retro Calculator project!
 This is a web-based calculator with a delightful retro design reminiscent of old-school displays.
 It features animated buttons and a stylish interface to make calculations enjoyable.

+**Note:** This project was created at the very beginning of my journey with JavaScript.

 ## Table of Contents

 - [Features](#features)